When readers ask, “I’m traveling to Karakol. Is there anything to do there? Where should I go?” We have a raft of ideas, often surprising them.

 14. Find a Kyrgyz Handicraft Course – In Karakol Town or in a Nearby Village

 After admiring all of the handicrafts in “One Product, One Village”, you might want to understand better the Kyrgyz nomadic tradition of felt making and shyrdaks, and learn how they are made.
 Ask the staff about the half and full-day outings available (request to see the catalog) to nearby villages, and learn how to make felt, handicrafts, honey, jam and more.
 Or, send a message to request information through their Facebook page.

 Alternatively, Damira from Tolgonai NGO offers various handicraft courses in town.
 She has an interesting personal story, too.
 As she tells it, her skill in traditional crafts passed onto her by her grandmother is what enabled her to get out of debt and support her family as a single-mother.
 To say she's passionate about Kyrgyz traditions is an understatement.

-How to do it: The Destination Karakol DMO (Destination Marketing Organization) can help coordinate visits and handicraft courses.
+How to book these experiences: The Destination Karakol (Destination Marketing Organization) can help coordinate visits and handicraft courses.

 15. Enjoy REAL Coffee and Support Local Community Projects

 If you find yourself desperate for the taste of real coffee — a luxury in a part of the world whose cafes run rivers of Nescafe – check out Fat Cat Karakol at Gagarina Street 22.
 While there are a number of formidable cafes in town serving coffee, tea and even homemade spirits (e.g., Karakol Coffee) — Fat Cat brewed coffee comes on offer with homemade cookies, cakes and other goodies – a portion of whose sale proceeds go to support community projects for disadvantaged families in the area.